 For comparison’s sake, here’s the original setup one more time, just to refresh your memory.
 The steps pinched in and always felt oddly narrow…

 … so it’s really nice and open feeling now that they’re all that same width as the landing up top and the nice large area of bluestone that we added below.

 You can also see the new-ish lanterns that we got last winter I think.
 They’re even bigger and we like that they’re less narrow, and their new placement is so much better.
 We originally just hung them to fill two holes in the brick that were exposed when we removed the portico – but that placement looked extremely odd & high once the awning went up.

 So it felt good to finally get those brick holes patched, and put the lanterns were all the other door-flanking lights around the neighborhood are located.
 In case you’re wondering, it seems to be common practice to line up the middle of the light with the cross rail of the door (that’s the horizontal plank of wood on the door that’s about 12″ from the top) so that’s what we did and it looks great.

 As for what’s next out here, a bunch of you have already heard this, but on the podcast we chatted about why we suddenly had clarity on wanting shutters again (tune into this podcast for more on that).
-We’re not going to go with black though – tonal inspiration images like this have me super excited.
+We’re not going to go with black though – tonal inspiration images have me super excited.

 So our new shutters are currently on order.
 It’ll be a few more weeks or months if it gets too cold to paint them, but I can’t wait to show you guys the photos whenever we get them up.
 These are the exact louvered shutters we got, and I think they’re going to look so good (we love how they came out at the duplex).
 I definitely want to add operable hardware like we did for the duplex too.